A2va/ImageTranslator.py/README.md

 2. Download the 4.1.0 version of [tesseract](https://digi.bib.uni-mannheim.de/tesseract/)
 3. Extract the files into executable (ex: 7-Zip)
 4. Place the extracted files into the *tesseract-ocr* folder at the root of package
+5. Download models from EasyOCR and Tesseract with this command `python download_model` This take several minutes

 ## Linux
 1. Clone the repositoy